0xzack1/CTFs/HackTheBox/expressway.md

 ```

 - TCP connect() scan revealed the results above.
-- No knowN exploits for openssh 10.0p2.
+- No known exploits for OpenSSH 10.0p2 that would grant us entry.

 ### UDP scan